barmstrong/ribbot/README.markdown

 Ribbot seeks to allow any company or online community to setup a similar forum and build a high quality community online.

-Ribbot was created by Brian Armstrong in 2011 in San Francisco, CA.

 ## Contributing

 * Feel free to fork, and submit pull requests